Alexander Georgievich, 7th Duke of Leuchtenberg: Russian revolution

 As he was closely related to the Russian imperial family, Alexander made several attempts to save Tsar Nicholas II and his family.
 Several days after Nicholas's abdication on 15 March 1917, Alexander visited Muriel Buchanan, the daughter of Sir George Buchanan, British ambassador to the Russian court, with the hopes of gaining her father's help.
-She noticed that the duke seem distracted and somehow different, "then I realized suddenly that he had discarded all his decorations, and no longer wore the golden aiguilettes.
+She noticed that the duke seem distracted and somehow different, "then I realized suddenly that he had discarded all his decorations, and no longer wore the golden aiguillettes.
 Russia had no Emperor now, I remembered".
 Alexander said he had come to urge her father, Sir George, to take swift action and get the tsar and his family out of Russia.
 He continued that the family was in "the gravest danger", and that if they did not leave soon, it would be too late to get them away and save them from possible disaster.
 Muriel subsequently called her father over, where he and Alexander discussed the situation; Sir George agreed to do all he could, but stated he had already sent several messages to London warning of the dangers.

 In 1918, the year the family was murdered, Alexander traveled to Berlin and tried to get the help of Wilhelm II, German Emperor, who was a cousin of Nicholas's; in this attempt, the duke tried to persuade Nicholas to agree to a plan based on German help.
 Alexander was in favor of spiriting the family away to Berlin, but Nicholas refused, causing rumors that Wilhelm's government was considering "kidnapping the Tsar and his family and bringing them to Germany".
 Empress Alexandra insisted she "would rather die in Russia than be rescued by the Germans".
 In the end, nothing came of these plans, as monarchist groups could not decide whether or not to restore Nicholas or his son Tsarevich Alexei Nikolaevich.

 Near the end of 1917, while lodging with Felix Yusupov, Alexander was arrested by Bolshevik authorities, along with four or five prominent members of the monarchical party.
 In 1919, a Bolshevik wireless message sent to The Washington Post asserted that after a meeting of Russian monarchists in Siberia, Alexander was offered and accepted the Russian throne, though no further reports confirmed this.